yaz-hr/salesdashboard/README.md

 # Interactive POS Dashboard with Python – Streamlit

-Sales Dashboard - Karachi Supertore built in Python and the Streamlit library to visualize the Excel POS data.
+Sales Dashboard - Karachi Superstore built in Python and the Streamlit library to visualize the Excel POS data.

 ## Demo
 Sales Dashboard: https://dashboard-cis.herokuapp.com/